Home/Blog/Adult Care

 What’s the Difference Between Adult Diapers and Briefs?

-So, what’s the difference between adult diapers and briefs?
+This is a common point of confusion, largely because the terms are often used loosely.
+Technically: So, what’s the difference between adult diapers and briefs?
 In many contexts, when people say “adult diapers,” they *are* referring to adult briefs (the tab-style ones).
 However, it’s more accurate to use “briefs” for the tab-style and “pull-ups” or “incontinence underwear” for the underwear-style products.

 How to Choose the Right Incontinence Product